 |Copyright © Nucleus Medical Media, Inc.|

-Cancer and the side effects of treatment cause the fatigue.
-Fatigue can be made worse by the following:
+Cancer fatigue is caused by cancer and the side effects of treatment.
+Fatigue can be made worse by:

 - Undergoing cancer treatment